Cancelled Or Canceled – British vs. American English

 0 Reviews

 A key factor of academic writing is to keep consistency when writing a research paper, dissertation, or academic essay.
-This especially applies to the votaxiulary, grammar, spelling, and punctuation to maintain a cohesive, clear, and comprehensible flow in the paper.
-Many students have difficulties differentiating between British English vs. American English such as whether to use “cancelled” or “cancelled”.
+This especially applies to the vocabulary, grammar, spelling, and punctuation to maintain a cohesive, clear, and comprehensible flow in the paper.
+Many students have difficulties differentiating between British English vs. American English such as whether to use “cancelled” or “canceled”.
 Learn how to distinguish these two in this article.

-“Cancelled” or “cancelled”
+“Cancelled” or “canceled”

-“Cancelled” and “cancelled” both define the past tense of the verb “to cancel.”
+“Cancelled” and “canceled” both define the past tense of the verb “to cancel.”
 In general, the word “cancel” means to annul something planned, such as an event or appointment.
 It can also be used to express that something has been crossed out or deleted that has been printed or written.
 The spelling may vary depending on whether you use British English or American English.
 In British English, it is always written with a double “l”.
 However, in American English, you can use both ways but with a single “l” is more common.

-Cancelled vs cancelled UK
+Cancelled vs canceled UK

 British English